The sun, the vacations, the beach and last but not least, lemonade stands.

 Companies like Evernote, Dropbox, Pandora, Linkedin, Skype, etc., are among the many Freemium success stories.

-In addition to this, with the help of the data from your free users’ behaviours, you can easily find out what features of your product are/aren’t their favorites and which segments of the market are getting the most out of your product (cohort analyses will help).
+In addition to this, with the help of the data from your free users’ behaviors, you can easily find out what features of your product are/aren’t their favorites and which segments of the market are getting the most out of your product (cohort analyses will help).

 But just like any other business model, Freemium has also seen its fair share of failures and criticisms.